 Monitoring and alerting has matured a lot in the last decade.
-We have tools to manage heaps of data, we have the ELK stack, we have NewRelic and tons of other SaaS options which even come with AI based anomaly detection.
+We have tools to manage heaps of data, we have the ELK stack, we have NewRelic and tons of other SaaS options (I prefer niche tools like AppSignal) which even come with AI based anomaly detection.
 With all this data and tools available it gets harder and harder to see the forest for the trees.
 But there’s a simple rule to decide if your next alert adds any value.

 If you’re deciding which alerts you want to establish, ask yourself: